ecthros/pina-colada/README.md

 # Piña Colada

-Piña Colada is a wireless pineapple framework capable of performing a wide range of remote offensive attacks on a network or the users of a wireless network.
+Piña Colada is a powerful and extensible wireless pineapple, capable of performing a wide range of remote offensive attacks on a network.

 ## Capabilities